Noro Kageyoshi: Biography

-Kageyoshi Noro was born in 1854 in Nagoya, Japan.
+Noro Kageyoshi was born in 1854 in Nagoya, Japan.
 After finishing his primary education in Nagoya and his secondary education in Tokyo, he studied mining and metallurgy at the college, which would later become part of Imperial University of Tokyo.
-After graduation in 1982, he became assistant to Curt Netto of his alma mater and continued to study metallurgy while he taught students.
+After graduation in 1882, he became assistant to Curt Netto of his alma mater and continued to study metallurgy while he taught students.

 In 1885–89, Noro went to Europe to study mechanical engineering and electrical engineering at the University of London and metallurgy at Freiberg University of Mining and Technology, Netto's alma mater.
 Upon return to Japan, he became professor of his own alma mater and taught students, like Kuniichi Tawara (俵国一), Kaichiro Imaizumi (今泉嘉一郎) and others who would be the main force in Japan's metallurgy and steel industry.
 In 1891, he received Japan's first Doctor of Engineering degree from the Ministry of Education.

 Noro also worked for the Ministry of Agriculture and Commerce to plan for the national government-owned steel plant, but was led to be involved in the Tokyo City Water Supply Tubes Incident, and distanced himself from any government work.

 When Japan's first modern government-owned steel plant was established in Kamaishi, Iwate, it didn't work properly.
 Noro helped Tanaka Chōbei's Kamaishi Tanaka Plant, a privately owned plant nearby, to successfully work, by providing Japan's first coking oven, and the private plant eventually absorbed the government plant.

-In 1895, the government appointed Kageyoshi Noro, along with Tsuyoshi Makino (牧野毅, who would later establish NKK) and others, on a commission to plan on a large-scale government-owned steel plant, but he was ousted in due course because he was against such a much hurried plan.
+In 1895, the government appointed Noro Kageyoshi, along with Tsuyoshi Makino (牧野毅, who would later establish NKK) and others, on a commission to plan on a large-scale government-owned steel plant, but he was ousted in due course because he was against such a much hurried plan.